carriexu/markdown_assignments/learning_history_review.md

 I fear that I might not get enough exercise.

 **Is this fear valid?
 If so, does it serve you as someone learning to program?**
-It is a valid fear and it is something I will work on to try to do at least some exercise
+It is a valid fear and it is something I will work on to try to do at least some exercise, I believe some exercise is good for retaining knowledge.